How to Make the BEST First Aid Kit for College

 Setting up to make the first batch of first aid kits

 - A collection of bandages and supplies for minor injuries.
-These Featherlite First Aid Kits are available at the Container Store.
+The Featherlite First Aid kits that I used are currently out of stock on Amazon.
+I am disappointed because they truly have the best combination of supplies.
 Each one contains: a first aid book, 2 Acetaminophen (Tylenol) tablets, 2 Antiobiotic ointment packets, 12 antiseptic towelettes, 2 aspirin tablets, 30 bandages in 4 sizes, 2 burn cream packets, 5 butterfly closures, 2 moleskin pads, and 3 sting relief pads.
 These supplies are enough to treat a minor cut, burn, or insect bite and take up very little room and fit inside the container.
-An extra kit for the car would be a good idea.
+A similar substitute is the Vive Mini First Aid kit.

 - A thermometer.
 It does not have to be a thermometer worthy of their chemistry lab.
 An easy to use and inexpensive thermometer will help them answer the question, “Do you have fever?” when they call in the middle of the night saying they do not feel well.

 - Cough Drops: when they can’t stop coughing and need to sleep, take an exam, or are driving their roommate crazy.

 If you are making a kit for your own child, take the Tylenol and thermometer out of the boxes to free up more space.
 A few items you may consider adding to your graduation first aid kit are: